MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-identity-and-access-management.md

 Your organization needs to design the right access controls to secure hybrid environments using on-premises and cloud-based identity management systems.

 These identity management systems play an important role.
-They help designing and implementing reliable access management controls for securing Azure Arc-enabled server infrastructure.
+They help designing and implementing reliable access management controls for securing Azure Arc-enabled servers infrastructure.

 ## Architecture